jkkummerfeld/text2sql-data/README.md

 For example, in your paper you could write (using the BibTeX below):

 ```
-In this work, we use the version 1 of the modified SQL datasets from \citet{data-advising}, based on \citet{data-academic,data-atis-original,data-geography-original,data-atis-geography-scholar,data-imdb-yelp}
+In this work, we use the version 1 of the modified SQL datasets from \citet{data-advising}, based on \citet{data-academic,data-atis-original,data-geography-original,data-atis-geography-scholar,data-imdb-yelp,data-restaurants-original}
 ```

 If you are only using one dataset, here are example citation commands: